 Basically, they’re the breakfast of your dreams ♥♥♥

 So let’s get down to business.
 To make these Lemon Ricotta Pancakes you’ll need all-purpose flour, granulated sugar, baking soda, baking powder, salt, fresh lemon juice and zest, eggs, ricotta cheese, milk, and vanilla extract.
 You’ll also need fresh whipped cream and/or maple syrup for serving.
 As you can see from my photos, I went the whipped cream route.
 I also served the pancakes with fresh blueberries for a pop of color, but any berry would be delicious paired with these pancakes.

 The batter comes together in just minutes.
 Due to the nature of ricotta cheese, it will be quite thick, but don’t fret over this.
 Because once the batter hits the hot griddle, it will puff up and morph into fat, fluffy lemon ricotta pancakes.
 YUM.

 TIP: If you cannot find ricotta cheese where you live, try making your own with my homemade ricotta cheese recipe!
 It’s surprisingly simple and sooooo delicious.
 And if you have any leftover, you can always use it to make a blueberry ricotta crumb cake. #winning

-How to freeze: Simply place fully cooled pancakes between layers of waxed paper, then place them in a freezer-safe plastic bag, and pop them in the freezer!
+Completely cool the pancakes, then place them between layers of waxed paper, then place them in a freezer-safe plastic bag, and pop them in the freezer!
 They will keep in the freezer for 2 months!

 Can you think of a better way to wake up?! ↓

 If you try this recipe for Lemon Ricotta Pancakes, let me know what you think!
 Leave a comment below, and don’t forget to snap a pic and tag it #bakerbynature on instagram!

 Lemon Ricotta Pancakes